auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 The hidden layer of neurons, of which there can be many, learn a representation of the data that allows for better decisions.
 We can visualize it as emphasizing or diminishing the input which creates an altered topology, like flexing or folding a piece of paper or cloth, to draw a decision boundary.
 This extends to multiple dimensions, so instead of decision line we have a decision plane.

 By mathematical proof, neural networks are [universal approximators of continuous functions](https://en.wikipedia.org/wiki/Universal_approximation_theorem).
 Amything which can be represented by a continuous function can be learned by a neural network.
+You could potentially learn any function with enough neurons needed in a single hidden layer.
+It is also proven for multiple hidden layers where each layer is learning from a slightly modified previous layer.
 We can see the universality, the generalizability, of neural networks, but this is all based on the most simple models of neurons.
 We are still only considering neural architectures which feed-forward then send an error signal back.
 Real neurons are humming with information and have all kinds of connections.

 The model we had which is of the input x1, x2...sending a signal of on or off relates to the synaptic connections between neurons.

-Relation to XOR problem.
-Why some researchers thought perceptrons were a deadend.
-How a NN can approximate any function.

-~
+We thought of synaptic connections as sending a charge like a metal transistor wire carries electricity, but [research has shown human dendritic connections can solve the XOR problem](https://pubmed.ncbi.nlm.nih.gov/31896716/).
+Looking closely, "The dendrites generated local spikes, had their own nonlinear input-output curves and had their own activation thresholds, distinct from those of the neuron as a whole.
+The dendrites themselves could act as AND gates, or as a host of other computing devices," [Quanta Magazine](https://www.quantamagazine.org/neural-dendrites-reveal-their-computational-power-20200114/).
+The closer we look the more computational complexity we find.

 If our conscious experience arises from the activity of a neural network in a distinct markov blanket, a system of self-contained information processing, then other neural networks potentially have a separate conscious experience of their own.
 The neurons which regulate our gut are called the enteric nervous system.